 Endovascular intervention exclusions include lack of large vessel occlusion on CTA or MRA, large area of infarction already present on the brain imaging study (ASPECTS score < 6).
 CTA/CTP or MRI/MRA may show large infarct core and small penumbra indicating that endovascular intervention will not be successful and may in fact be dangerous.

 Symptom Onset > 4.5 hours

-Outside IV tPA window
+Outside IV thrombolysis window

-Beyond 4.5 hours, IV tPA is associated with increased risks and unproven efficacy.
-Endovascular therapies are often helpful in this time window (and earlier as well) if there is a LVO.
+Endovascular therapies are often helpful in this time window (and earlier as well) if there is an LVO.